phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 80979
+#Total Number of Tweets: 82995
-#Number of Trump Tweets: 35069
+#Number of Trump Tweets: 35758
-#Number of Sanders Tweets: 14216
+#Number of Sanders Tweets: 14387
-#Number of Clinton Tweets: 11733
+#Number of Clinton Tweets: 12145
-#Number of Rubio Tweets: 11120
+#Number of Rubio Tweets: 11358
-#Number of Cruz Tweets: 6738
+#Number of Cruz Tweets: 7219
-#Number of Carson Tweets: 2099
+#Number of Carson Tweets: 2124
+#Current Stream Started at Tue Feb  9 02:19:01
+---
 ---
 ---